What is Communications?

 Make an Impact

 Our graduates work at advertising agencies or as members of the news media.
-They're employed by Fortune 500 companies, impactful non-profit agencies, family businesses or as self employed consultants.
+They're employed by Fortune 500 companies, media production companies, impactful non-profit agencies, family businesses or as self employed consultants.

 Wherever they are, creative and talented Penn State communications graduates make an impact.